sktime/sktime/GOVERNANCE.md

 If you think, we've missed anything, please let us know or open a PR with the appropriate changes to [`sktime/.all-contributorsrc`](https://github.com/alan-turing-institute/sktime/blob/master/.all-contributorsrc).

-## Ownership
-Contributors do not own their contributions to sktime. sktime is an open-source project, and all code is contributed under [our open-source license](https://github.com/alan-turing-institute/sktime/blob/master/LICENSE).
+Note that contributors do not own their contributions. sktime is an open-source project, and all code is contributed under [our open-source license](https://github.com/alan-turing-institute/sktime/blob/master/LICENSE).

 The project belongs to the sktime community, and all parts of it are always considered "work in progress" so that they can evolve over time with newer contributions.